Rosettea/Hilbish/docs/api/hilbish/hilbish.runner.md

 </a>
 </h4>

-Sets a runner by name.
+*Sets* a runner by name.
+The difference between this function and add, is set will *not* check if the named runner exists.
 The runner table must have the run function in it.
 #### Parameters
 `name` **`string`**